piotrekzurek/proxmox-create-kvm/README.md

 - id: net1
   bridge: vmbr0

-# Custom structure to define the VM hard disks in a more human-readable way
+# Custom structure to define the VM hard disks in a more human-readable way (these are examples, default is empty)
 pve_kvm_hard_disks:
 - id: 0                         #  0 ≤ n ≤ 15
   bus: virtio                   # Optional.
 Available buses: virtio (default) - ide - sata - scsi